 Born in New Jersey, Arrom grew up with a simultaneous love for classical music and rock ’n roll.
 There, he studied under the tutelage of Juilliard-trained pianist Michelle Chen-Kuo.
 He also found a life-long mentor in David Rosenthal, keyboardist and music director for Billy Joel.
-Arrom rapidly developed into a versatile musician, fluent in pop, rock, funk, R&B, Latin, country, and other genres.
-A multi-faceted performer, he specializes in modern keyboard performance, sound design, and live automation.
+Arrom rapidly developed into a versatile musician, fluent in pop, rock, funk, R&B, Latin, country and other genres.
+A multi-faceted performer, he specializes in modern keyboard performance, sound design, arranging and live automation.

-Arrom received a BM in Popular Music Performance from USC Thornton School of Music, earning Summa Cum Laude and multiple departmental honors while studying keyboard performance under Patrice Rushen.
-He joined the USC faculty in the spring of 2018, currently teaching Keyboard Proficiency and maintaining a private studio practice in keyboard performance.
+Arrom received a BM in popular music performance from USC Thornton School of Music, graduating summa cum laude and earning multiple departmental honors while studying keyboard performance under Patrice Rushen.
+He joined the USC faculty in the spring of 2018, currently teaching keyboard proficiency and maintaining a private studio practice in keyboard performance.

-Arrom is in demand as a live music professional and has recently performed with prominent emerging major-label artists Noah Cyrus and Madison Beer.
-Additionally, he is an Associate Member of the Recording Academy and a participant in their prestigious Grammy Next program.
+Arrom is in demand as a live music professional and has recently performed with prominent emerging major-label artists Sofia Carson, Noah Cyrus and Madison Beer.
+Additionally, he is an associate member of the Recording Academy and an alumnus of their prestigious Grammy Next program.
 Keyboard Magazine writes that Arrom “continue[s] to make a name for himself wherever he performs.”